awsdocs/incident-manager-user-guide/doc_source/analysis.md

 ### Checklist<a name="analysis-details-checklist"></a>

 Before closing an analysis, use the checklist to review actions that a responder should take\.
-As responders complete actions in the checklist, the icon next to the action changes from an ellipse to a checkmark, indicating that the action is complete\.
+As responders complete actions in the checklist, the icon next to the action changes from an ellipse to a check\-mark, indicating that the action is complete\.
 If you haven't completed checklist items, Incident Manager displays a message to confirm the responder wants to close the analysis without completing it\.

 ## Analysis templates<a name="analysis-templates"></a>